 To obtain regulatory approval for the commercial sale of any of our potential products or to promote these products for expanded indications, we must demonstrate through preclinical testing and clinical trials that each product is safe and effective for use in indications for which approval is requested.
-We have conducted only a limited number of clinical trials to date.
-Moreover, we have a relatively large number of potential products in clinical development.
+We have a relatively large number of potential products in clinical development.
 We may not be able to successfully commence and complete all of our planned clinical trials without significant additional resources and expertise.
 Additionally, regulatory review of our clinical trial protocols may cause us in some cases to delay or abandon our planned clinical trials.
 Our potential inability to commence or continue clinical trials, to complete the clinical trials on a timely basis or to demonstrate the safety and efficacy of our potential products, further adds to the uncertainty of regulatory approval for our potential products.